Tickets Krakow

 Top things to do in Krakow

-• An art and architectural treasure trove: Over the centuries, the Wawel castle complex has undergone several reconstructions, resulting in a blend of Romanesque, Gothic, Renaissance, and Baroque styles.
-This architectural diversity is matched by the artistic treasures it houses, like Italian Renaissance paintings, exquisite sculptures, Meissen porcelain, ceramics, weaponry, and the iconic Sigismund II Augustus tapestry collection.
+• Art and architectural treasure trove: Wawel Castle has been rebuilt many times, creating a striking mix of Romanesque, Gothic, Renaissance, and Baroque styles.
+Its rich collections include Italian Renaissance paintings, Meissen porcelain, ceramics, and the famous Sigismund II Augustus tapestry series.

-• Rich historical significance: The current castle was constructed in the 14th century, but the earliest stone fortifications on Wawel Hill date back to 970 AD.
-As the seat of Polish royal power for centuries, the castle is home to important historical artifacts like the interiors of the royal apartments and state rooms, the Polish crown jewels, weaponry, and diplomatic records.
+• Deep historical roots: Although the present castle dates to the 14th century, the earliest fortifications on Wawel Hill appeared as early as 970 AD.
+As the seat of Polish royalty for centuries, it preserves relics such as the royal apartments, state rooms, crown jewels, and centuries of diplomatic records.

-• The legend of the Wawel Dragon: Legend has it that a dragon once lived in a cave under the castle.
-The story of how it was defeated is one of the most popular tales in Polish folklore and adds a fascinating dimension to your visit.
-If you’re interested in dragons and mythology, don’t miss this place.
+• The legend of the Wawel Dragon: According to Polish folklore, a fearsome dragon once lived in a cave beneath the castle.
+The story of its defeat is one of the most famous legends in the country and brings a mythical touch to your visit.
+It’s a spot you’ll likely find yourself drawn to as you explore Wawel Hill!

 Know before you book your Wawel Castle tickets